frescobaldi/qpageview/docs/source/interacting.rst

     image = page.image()

+This method returns a QImage.
 See the documentation for the arguments to this function, to adjust the resolution and the area (which defaults to the whole page).

 You can also get graphic data in :meth:`PDF <page.AbstractPage.pdf>`, :meth:`EPS <page.AbstractPage.eps>` or :meth:`SVG <page.AbstractPage.svg>`